 Onoue Strawberry Farm is similar to Strawberry House and visitors don’t need to make a reservation in advance.
 There is a small shop on the strawberry road where you can buy their delicious strawberry jam as well as other homegrown fruits and vegetables.
 Entry is ¥1,200 for adults and ¥1,000 for children in April and May.

 Where To Try Strawberries

 Strawberry picking in Ebina is about enjoying their fresh taste rather than taking the fruits home but there are a number of places to buy strawberry products around the city.
-Yamaguchiya, a Japanese sweet shop, is a hidden gem and is known for their varieties of strawberry daifuku – soft, sticky rice cakes with a plump fresh strawberry at their center.
+Yamaguchiya, a Japanese sweet shop, is a hidden gem and is known for its varieties of strawberry daifuku – soft, sticky rice cakes with a plump fresh strawberry at their center.

 The shop is located in a quiet residential area, a short walk from the number 16 bus route, and sells attractively-packaged sweets to take away.
 The products are made in their own kitchen and a small window allows customers to see the production area while they browse the shop.

-If you are looking for a more modern way to enjoy strawberries than the Rembrandt Hotel, a short walk from Ebina train station, has a newly-renovated restaurant on the ground floor which sells the hotel’s unique strawberry cake.
+If you are looking for a more modern way to enjoy strawberries then the Rembrandt Hotel, a short walk from Ebina train station, has a newly-renovated restaurant on the ground floor which sells the hotel’s unique strawberry cake.
 It’s a comfortable, sophisticated environment to relax with a cup of coffee or hot tea.
 The delicious red cakes have a moist topping and are made with rice flour so maintain a firm texture.

 With so many strawberry products in Japan, a visit to Ebina is the perfect family day trip in spring.
 It’s not difficult to see why Japan consumes so many strawberries and, once you have mastered your picking technique, you will certainly want to visit again.